 It isn’t all just about comforts and conveniences.
 You also need to consider the necessities, and a class A RV generally has better plumbing, better electrical hookups, and much more.

-Because a class A RV is built to withstand harsh conditions, this type of RV will be a good place to be during winter due to its good insulation and adequate ventilation.
+Because a class A RV is built to withstand harsh conditions, this type of RV will be a good place to be during winter due to its good insulation and adequate ventilation, although a space heater might still be needed.

 — SteinbringMotorcoach (@SteinbringM) May 7, 2015